Crisdj123/cs-portfolio/snake-game/README.md

         score += 4  # Increase score when getting an apple print(score)

-        # Add 4 pieces to the snake without overlapping
+        # Cristian: Add 4 pieces to the snake without overlapping
         for i in range(4):
             # Set new segment position based on the last segment and the current direction
             last_rect = snakeRects[-1]